The primary aim of the Wound

 Wound healing research spans multiple medical research fields, including diabetes research, trauma and surgery, biology of aging and processes such as inflammation, ischemia, fibrosis and immune response.
 This drastically hinders the ability of a single researcher to generate a critical mass of research activity which will eventually lead to a novel therapeutic intervention.
 Furthermore, support for even a small-scale clinical trial requires extensive resources which are less likely to be available to any single academic researcher.

 The Wound Healing hub brings together multiple researchers from diverse fields and institutions to work collaboratively on basic, translational and clinical research so as to resolve these obstacles to research breakthroughs.
 Furthermore, the hub will strive to produce high impact peer reviewed publications and serve as a platform for training research students, medical interns and clinicians in basic wound healing research.

 - For more information, please contact the hub coordinators:

 - Prof. Eli Lewis, Clinical Biochemistry & Pharmacology (email@example.com)

-- Dr. Eldad Silberstein, Plastic & Reconstructive Surgery (firstname.lastname@example.org)
+- Prof. Eldad Silberstein, Plastic & Reconstructive Surgery (firstname.lastname@example.org)